ACCIDDA/RespiLens-staging/TOURNAMENT_SETUP.md

 ## Overview

 The Epidemics 10 Tournament is a multi-participant forecasting competition built into RespiLens.
-Participants compete by making predictions for 5 different epidemic forecasting challenges, and their accuracy is tracked on a live leaderboard.
+Participants compete by making predictions for 3 different epidemic forecasting challenges, and their accuracy is tracked on a live leaderboard.

+**Just like Forecastle**: Each challenge works exactly like a Forecastle game with 3 horizons (1, 2, 3 weeks ahead).
+After submitting, participants see their score compared to models and other participants.

 ## Architecture